Easily Clean Your Bathroom Tile Without Scrubbing

-It is usually sold in squares and sold by the square foot.
 It’s available as transparent, semi-transparent, or opaque.
 It may sparkle in the light or have a designer matte finish.

 Glass tiling is nonporous and resistant to moisture, humidity, stains, and mold.
 Although it is durable and break-resistant, it may be prone to scratches.

 Glass tile is easy to clean and does not absorb water, soap, or grime.